 To replace the whole sheet, remove the damaged drywall completely, down to the studs.
 Remove the drywall screws that anchored the old sheet to the studs using a power drill.
 If there was a lot of water damage, this should be fairly easy; the old drywall will most likely crumble away.

 Measure the height and width of the space you’re repairing so that you know how much new wallboard you need.
 If you need custom-sized panels for an irregularly shaped repair, use your measurements to cut a patch to fit, using a utility knife or drywall saw.
 Align your new panel with the wall studs and then secure the panel to the studs with drywall screws and a power driver.
 Use joint tape to cover the seams where each panel meets.
 Then apply joint compound over the tape, using a putty knife.
 Let the compound dry for the time specified by the manufacturer and then sand the compound with fine-grit sandpaper until the seams are flush with the drywall panels.

 Enlist someone as a helper if you’re putting in whole drywall panels or working on ceiling repairs.
-Drywall can be heavy and trying to keep it steady it while you also fasten it in place can be challenging.
+Drywall can be heavy, and trying to keep it steady while fastening it in place can be challenging.